joscho42/Wav_Play.GB/README.md

 It was born out of a University project.
 Find out more on Instagram @wav_play.gb

+##Turning the device on and off

+To turn the Wav_Play.GB on, simply swich the power switch to the right.
+To turn it off ** dont´t just switch the power switch to the left ** Go into the menue ofthe pyquencer, navigate to Shut Down and press A.
+Wait until the led on the raspberry is of (the screen will still be on and white).
+Than Switch the power switch to the left.

 ## Setting up the SD card and USB